vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ### External results with Options API

-When using the Options API, you just need to define a `vuelidateExternalResults` data property, and assign the errors to it.
+When using the Options API, you can either define a `vuelidateExternalResults` data property, and assign the errors to it.
+You can also pass an `$externalResults` property to the `useVuelidate` config object.

 It is a good practice to pre-define your external results keys, to match your form structure, otherwise Vue may have a hard time tracking changes.

+#### Using `vuelidateExternalResults` property

 ```js
 export default {